doctrine/orm/docs/en/reference/events.rst

 -  preRemove - The preRemove event occurs for a given entity before the respective EntityManager remove operation for that entity is executed.
-It is not called for a DQL DELETE statement.
+It is not called for a DQL ``DELETE`` statement.
--  postRemove - The postRemove event occurs for an entity after the entity has been deleted.
-It will be invoked after the database delete operations.
-It is not called for a DQL DELETE statement.
+-  postRemove - The postRemove event occurs after the entity has been deleted.
+It will be invoked after the database ``DELETE`` operation.
+It is not called for a DQL ``DELETE`` statement.
--  prePersist - The prePersist event occurs for a given entity before the respective EntityManager persist operation for that entity is executed.
-It should be noted that this event is only triggered on *initial* persist of an entity (i.e. it does not trigger on future updates).
+-  prePersist - The prePersist event occurs before the EntityManager persist operation for an entity is executed.
+This event is only triggered on *initial* persist of an entity (i.e. it does not trigger on future updates).
--  postPersist - The postPersist event occurs for an entity after the entity has been made persistent.
-It will be invoked after the database insert operations.
+-  postPersist - The postPersist event occurs after an entity has been made persistent.
+It will be invoked after the database ``INSERT`` operations.
 Generated primary key values are available in the postPersist event.
--  preUpdate - The preUpdate event occurs before the database update operations to entity data.
-It is not called for a DQL UPDATE statement nor when the computed changeset is empty.
+-  preUpdate - The preUpdate event occurs before the database ``UPDATE`` operation.
+It is not called for a DQL ``UPDATE`` statement nor when the computed changeset is empty.
--  postUpdate - The postUpdate event occurs after the database update operations to entity data.
-It is not called for a DQL UPDATE statement.
+-  postUpdate - The postUpdate event occurs after the database ``UPDATE`` operation.
+It is not called for a DQL ``UPDATE`` statement.
--  postLoad - The postLoad event occurs for an entity after the entity has been loaded into the current EntityManager from the database or after the refresh operation has been applied to it.
+-  postLoad - The postLoad event occurs after an entity has been loaded into the current EntityManager from the database or after the refresh operation has been applied to it.
 -  loadClassMetadata - The loadClassMetadata event occurs after the